 - Private Loans

 Notifications of Awards

-All students who have completed the financial aid application process by the published deadline will be notified via email of their award package.
+All students who have completed the financial aid application process by the published deadline will be notified via email of their offer letter.

 Entrance and Exit Interviews

 Prior to release of any federal funds, students are required to complete an entrance interview.